 Adaptability and Trust As A Security Safeguard

 “Quantum Resistant” technology does indeed exist.
-For instance, XTRABYTES currently uses a very secure hash algorithm standard (SHA-512) to safeguard its Zolt algorithm from quantum computing hackers.
+For instance, XTRABYTES™ currently uses a very secure hash algorithm standard (SHA-512) to safeguard its Zolt algorithm from quantum computing hackers.
 More Importantly, XTRABYTES has the ability to easily upgrade its security protocols as quantum computing advances, That is, the code with which XTRABYTES is built upon is easily changeable.
 With encryption technology, security is often simply a matter of staying ahead of the curve.

 With its Proof-of-Signature requirement, XTRABYTES creates an additional security layer as well.
 Using Proof-of-Signature, transactions only proceed if XTRABYTES’ STATIC nodes sign off on them.
-Because it’s impossible for anyone to know the entire private key used by several thousand STATIC nodes. hackers cannot fraudulently create a signature-verified block.
+Because it’s impossible for anyone to know the entire private key used by several thousand STATIC nodes, hackers cannot fraudulently create a signature-verified block.
 And should a malicious node attempt to compromise the chain, it will be blacklisted automatically.

 Well, what about breaking into the STATIC node owner’s wallets?
 STATIC node owners locate one of their two wallets on their PC.
-Since this wallet has no coins in it, hacker have no incentive to hack it.
+Since this wallet has no coins in it, a hacker has no incentive to hack it.
 This is the advantage XTRABYTES has with locking its digital coins in cold storage.